-This document describes a simple L2 Ethernet over IPv6 tunnel encapsulation with mandatory 64-bit cookie for connecting L2 Ethernet attachment circuits identified by IPv6 addresses.
-The encapsulation is based on L2TPv3 over IP.
+This document describes an Ethernet over IPv6 tunnel encapsulation with mandatory 64-bit cookie for connecting L2 Ethernet attachment circuits identified by IPv6 addresses.
+The encapsulation is based on L2TPv3 over IP and does not use the L2TPv3 control plane.